-All the names within the sequence of definitions are bound in the body of the let-expression (Bind Lets E); additionally, each name (paired with its definition as an embedded term) is bound within any Embeds occurring in the remainder of the sequence-that is, within the definitions of subsequent names.
+All the names within the sequence of definitions are bound in the body of the let\-expression (Bind Lets E); additionally, each name (paired with its definition as an embedded term) is bound within any Embeds occurring in the remainder of the sequence-that is, within the definitions of subsequent names.

 Telescopes A particularly important example of a binding pattern that requires Rebind is a telescope.
-Telescopes were invented by de Bruijn [8] to model dependently-type systems.
-They are used frequently in specification of dependently-typed languages, including Epigram [13] and Agda [15].
+Telescopes were invented by de Bruijn [9] to model dependently-type systems.
+They are used frequently in specifications of dependently-typed languages, including Epigram [15] and Agda [17].

-A telescope, Δ , is a sequence of variables with their types:
+A telescope, $\Delta$ , is a sequence of variables paired with their types: